 Home is a 2012 novel by Toni Morrison.
 It is the tale of two siblings Frank Money, a veteran of the Korean War, and his younger sister, Ycindra, called Cee.
-After receiving an omnious note stating that her sister would 'be dead' if he doesn't come back to his hometown of Lotus, Georgia, Frank escapes from the hospital where he has woken up, and journeys North to South dealing with Jim Crow and his own demons along the way.Should not be confused with the Video Game Home, or the Revolution episode "Home".
+After receiving an omnious note stating that her sister would 'be dead' if he doesn't come back to his hometown of Lotus, Georgia, Frank escapes from the hospital where he has woken up, and journeys North to South dealing with Jim Crow and his own demons along the way.Should not be confused with the Video Game Home, the Revolution episode "Home", the movie Home, or the book that movie was based on, which was not called Home.

 This work includes examples of: